a2br/ecoledirecte.js/README.md

 # ecoledirecte.js &middot; ![GitHub](https://img.shields.io/github/license/a2br/ecoledirecte.js) ![npm](https://img.shields.io/npm/v/ecoledirecte.js) ![npm](https://img.shields.io/npm/dw/ecoledirecte.js)

-> ⚠ **The module is still under semver 1.0.0**: This means that big changes in the methods / import architecture can happen at any time.
-Make sure your code is compatible with the new version after updating.
+> ⚠ **As of August 8, 2023, this module is no longer maintained**: This means that although the module is perfectly functioning, I will not update it to comply to future EcoleDirecte API changes.
+The module may fail to fetch or send data.
+I would greatly appreciate PRs for feature requests / bug patches, as I no longer have the time to work on this project.
+Thank you.

-Browse EcoleDirecte's private API with the module of your dreams.
+Browse EcoleDirecte's private API with ED.js, an unofficial API client.

-`ed.js` is a Promise-based module, built on TypeScript for a better IntelliSense and type-guarded, solid features.
-It keeps evolving and new features are being added.
+`ed.js` is a Promise-based module, built on TypeScript for a better IntelliSense and type-guarded features.

 ## Examples

 > Warning: these examples might not work on your machine (depending on whether you're using `commonjs` or ES6 `module`)

 ### Get the homework of a day